DamienIrving/teaching/swc-python/README.md

 -------

 Each label has the prefix 'c' or 'e', depending on whether the lesson is core content delivered at all bootcamps or an optional extra depending on time constraints and the characteristics of the audience.
+The core content takes about half a day to deliver.

 ### c1.
 Introduction to Data Analysis